 Figure 3: Visualizing the disentanglement with test sample distributions.
-The sub-caption of each figure represents: dataset/unknown factor/ encoding factor/ coloring factor.
+The sub-caption of each figure represents: unknown factor/ encoding factor/ coloring factor.

+factors labeled, we successively merge floor hue, orientation, wall hue, scale, and shape into the unknown factor, with object hue being the last labeled factor at the end.
+We measure the consistency ratios as introduced in Necessity of the Unknown Factor and MIG scores on object hue only in Table 2.
+Note that all MIG scores are quite close to the upper bound of 1, suggesting good disentanglement quality.
 Choice of the Unknown Factor.
 We also study the robustness of our method by choosing different factors as the unknown one on 3D Shapes.
 The MSE and MIG results, reflecting the consistent performance of reconstruction and disentanglement, respectively, are shown in Table 3.